huntse/uncarved/content/articles/netbook.md

 +++
-title = "I've got a new netbook" last_modified = "2009-10-17T10:32:22Z"
+title = "I've got a new netbook" description = "So finally I give in to temptation..." last_modified = "2009-10-17T10:32:22Z"
 +++
-# I've got a new netbook

-## So finally I give in to temptation...

 This week I bought a new netbook (an Acer Aspire One Pro P531).
 I was determined to reward someone who sells a Linux netbook but in spite of